poenneby/kodokojo-ui/README.md

 ### Development

 You have to set two environment variables.
-If you are running Kodo Kojo backend in local mode, set variables as follow:
+If you are running Kodo Kojo backend in **local mode**, set variables as follow:

     NODE_ENV=development
     BABEL_ENV=development
-    BUILD_ENV=development

-If you are running Kodo Kojo backend that reroute to AWS instance, set variables as follow:
+If you are running Kodo Kojo backend that reroute to **AWS cluster**, set variables as follow:

     NODE_ENV=development
     BABEL_ENV=production

-    BUILD_ENV=development
+You can use `API_ENV` to use an external Kodo Kojo backend api dns.

+    API_ENV=kodokojo.mydomaine.com

 First install npm packages, build development files into static/, start webpack dev server on localhost:3000.